AlcoholRehabHelp Logo

 How to Safely Detox From Alcohol

-At an inpatient facility, patients live there throughout the duration of treatment.
+At an inpatient facility, patients live there throughout treatment.
 They receive 24/7 supervised care from professionals, doctors, and therapists.
 These programs last between 30 and 90 days.

 Detox is the first step in recovery.
-For many, it’s the most difficult phase, but also one of the most important.
+For many, it’s the most challenging phase but also one of the most important.

 All Alcoholrehabhelp content is medically reviewed or fact checked to ensure as much factual accuracy as possible.